-To claim for whiplash, a personal injury, you need to show that the accident was the fault of another person or organisation.
+To claim whiplash, a personal injury, you need to show that the accident was the fault of another person or organization.
 If the accident was entirely your fault it is unlikely you will be able to make a claim, however, if you were only partly at fault then you may be successful in claiming compensation.

 If you have been in an accident and you are unsure who is at fault, it is best to get an opinion from a qualified lawyer.
 The experienced solicitors at GC Law will be able to easily navigate the legal process associated with your accident and determine whether you have a claim.